flihp/tpm2-tcti-sgx/README.md

 [![Coverage Status](https://coveralls.io/repos/github/flihp/tpm2-tcti-sgx/badge.svg)](https://coveralls.io/github/flihp/tpm2-tcti-sgx)

 # SGX TCTI
+NOTE: This project is no longer actively maintained.

 This is an implementation of a TPM command transmission interface (TCTI).
 It conforms to the TCG TSS2 TCTI specification version 1.0.
 It is designed for use within an Intel&reg; software guard extensions (SGX)